The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: Conclusions

 The modelling framework we have presented could be extended to capture the concurrent transmission of multiple viral strains where each strain imparts a cross-reactive antibody response.
 This kind of cross-reactive immunity, typically arising as a consequence of antigenic shift (rather than the antigenic drift we have captured with the effective antibody decay rate here), can be found among many respiratory viruses \parencite{Sullender2000-kj, Carter2013-bx, Koutsakos2023-hi}.
 Such an extension would involve the inclusion of multiple infected classes and a (multi-dimensional) stratification of the susceptible class by the antibody level imparted by each strain, with this allowing for immune protection due to prior infection to be specified in terms of antibody cross-reactivity (unlike previously published multi-strain models that use relative cross-protection values, e.g.\ \cite{Gupta1996-ct, Andreasen1997-ou, Kucharski2016-kf}).
 This multi-strain model could be used to explore, for example, the transmission dynamics of influenza, for which cross-reactivity between sub-types of influenza is likely a key driver \parencite{Andreasen1997-ou, Carter2013-bx, Krammer2019-nd}.
-Such a multi-strain model could also be used to explore the phenomena of antibody-dependent enhancement, where the presence of cross-reactive antibodies can lead to a heightened susceptibility to infection or worsened disease outcomes \parencite{Wells2025-jb}.
+Such a multi-strain model could also be used to explore the phenomenon of antibody-dependent enhancement, where the presence of cross-reactive antibodies can lead to a heightened susceptibility to infection or worsened disease outcomes \parencite{Wells2025-jb}.
+A stochastic implementation of this framework would allow for exploration of how cross-reactive immunity affects the likelihood of emergence and sustained transmission of a novel strain of a virus.

 Investigating the dynamics of any particular respiratory virus with our model would require careful parametrisation of transmission, immunity and seasonal forcing.
 Given appropriate parametrisation, such an analysis would enable the exploration of the biological plausibility of the different dynamic behaviours that we have highlighted (such as quasiperiodicity or resonant amplification).
 Further, such a parametrised study could be of particular value in application to SARS-CoV-2.
 While early modelling studies predicted that the virus would, in the long-term, approach a stable pattern of once-a-year winter seasonality in temperate regions (e.g.\ \cite{Kissler2020-aq, Townsend2023-xg}), the virus does not yet appear to have fallen into this pattern in many temperate regions, with off-winter waves continuing to be observed \parencite{Donovan2025-zu, Rubin2025-du, UK-Health-Security-Agency2025-wj}.
 Our results highlight how a variety of seasonal patterns beyond that of once-a-year winter seasonality --- such as quasiperiodic waves that do not align with the calendar year --- could emerge as the long-term behaviour of a respiratory virus like SARS-CoV-2 as a natural consequence of the interaction between the periodic drivers of waning immunity and seasonal forcing.